udu3324/stm32pe-midi/README.md

 There were many problems while prototyping and laying out things.
 I had bare knowledge of how flexures worked and had to create as many prototypes as needed until the right movement was made.
 I also didn't know that the size of the board would be a big constraint that was completely ignored.

+**Id highly recommend to look over these issues before building another stm32pe device!!**
+A lot of tolerances for the 3d prints are based on my 3d-printer!
+Make sure to print segments before making the entire thing to test for fit between the pcb, magnet, and everything.

 Problems during fabrication
- * TMAG5273 has a fixed i2c address which only differes by buying different models (B1, C1, D1) or running extra interrupt traces
+ * TMAG5273 has a fixed i2c address which only differes by buying different models (B1, C1, D1) or by running extra interrupt traces
- * M screw spacers broke off when screwing in
+ * M screw spacers broke off when screwing into plastic
  * Too high of a tolerance between the board and 3d printed parts, had to cut off bottom two aligners on all keys

 Here's a list of problems after fabrication + firmare
- * Flats/sharp/black keys flexure design suffers too much with plastic deformation permanently, as well as temporarily
+ * The Black key flexure design suffers too much with plastic deformation permanently, as well as temporarily
- * ^ This issue also causes a permanent distance change as there is now less distance to measure than before
+ * ^ This issue also causes a permanent distance change with less distance to measure and use
  * TMAG5273 library has no calibration feature and the measured angle is offset when brought closer
  * Keys are a bit too slippery and need a dimple to grip the finger
  * Flexures on both key types are a little on the firm side, takes a little time to get used to
  * Last white key (b) is impractical as header wires are blocking its roll to pitch change up
  * The power on led is a bit too bright, not changeable
  * The base/case of the stm32h7 is kinda slippery
- * PLA/flexures gets deformed under heat in a car which can leave a permanent loss of height on keys
+ * PLA flexures can get deformed under heat in a car which can leave a permanent loss of height on keys or mess more with the already high tolerance to allow press fitting

 These issues do not make the stm32pe midi keyboard worthless or horrible to use, but are just little tiny problems that could be polished in the future.